 There hasn’t been a winner over the age of six since 1992 even though their rate of participation has averaged above 10% in recent years.
 It’s therefore a safe bet to cross off any older horses from your shortlist.
 Five year olds have also underperformed given how often they feature in this race, with four wins way below what you’d expect based on pure averages.
 Caution should therefore be applied when examining any five year old as a result but they cannot be immediately dismissed.

 Another trend to watch out for is number of previous victories.
-This century there’s only been one horse who’s secured glory in the Cambridgeshire having failed to win at least three previous races, although they all had two previous wins but only 2022 winner Majestic is the only horse to triumph here with only one previous victory.
+This century there’s only been three horses that secured glory in the Cambridgeshire having failed to win at least three previous races, although they all had two previous wins but only 2022 winner Majestic is the only horse to triumph here with only one previous victory.
 Winning experience is certainly needed but after three races the amount seems to lose significance.

 Finally we would like to direct your attention to another interesting stat, one which points towards a long break being disadvantageous ahead of this handicap.
-Since 2000, only two horses won this competitive contest having not raced within the eight preceding weeks.
-The smallest rest period goes to 2008 champion Credit Check who was in action at Newmarket just two days earlier on!
+Since 2000, only four horses won this competitive contest having not raced within the eight preceding weeks.
+The smallest rest period goes to 2008 champion Credit Check who was in action at Newmarket just two days earlier on.

 A CHALLENGING DOUBLE